ZacCranko/training-cookbook/docs/training_cookbook.md

 [^8]:

 In this guide, there are many aspects of the JAX APIs we will gloss over for the sake of expediency.
-These are available for you to absorb at your leisure in our API documentation.
+These are available for you to peruse at your leisure in our API documentation.
 However, there is a central JAX concept that one must confront in detail for much of what follows to cohere.

 ### Device Mesh and Shardings
 The [*Single Program, Multiple Data* (SPMD)](https://en.wikipedia.org/wiki/Single_program,_multiple_data) model of parallelism employed by JAX means that we write a single program that is partitioned across multiple devices via annotations that communicate which part of the data each device is responsible for.
 The two concepts in JAX we use to accomplish this are the `Mesh` and `PartitionSpec`.